-- 1. Press the Options soft key or the Options key. - Press the Down key to highlight the Phonebook option and press the Select soft key or the key. - 3.
-Press the Down key to highlight the Search option and press the Select soft key or the 2 key.
+- 1. Press the Options soft key or the ok key. - 2.
+Press the Down key to highlight the Phonebook option and press the Select soft key or the select key. - 3.
+Highlight the Search option and press the Select soft key or the 💌 key.